 In both Criminal and Family Court there are two types of Orders of Protections that can be issued.
 The first type of Order of Protection is a Full Stay-Away Order.
 This type prohibits any contact with the alleged victim.
 If a Full Stay-Away Order of Protection has been issued against you, you may be forced to move out of your home and are prohibited from contacting the alleged victim by email, phone, texting or through a third party.
 Depending on your specific circumstances, you may also be prohibited from seeing or even contacting your children.
 Your only option to see your children would be to file a visitation petition in Family Court.

-- Limited orders — If you were issued a limited order, you may be allowed to communicate with the alleged victim with the understanding that you will not assault, threaten, harass, stalk or intimidate him or her.
+The second type of Order of Protection is a Limited Order of Protection.
+This is a less restrictive court order and may allow a person to communicate with the alleged victim with the understanding that you will not assault, threaten, harass, stalk or intimidate him or her.